Tirth8292/Olist_Analysis/README.md

 - Use the Airflow DAG to schedule ingestion, dbt runs, tests, and dashboard refresh.
 - Deploy the FastAPI service behind a private endpoint for operations tooling.

-If you want, I can also add a small `README` section with a launch checklist and image captions for each screen.